-The total result of investment activities before transfer of technical interest amounts to a profit of DKK 19.0m against a loss of DKK 24.9m in 2022.
-This year's profit is mainly due to realized and unrealized bond gains compared to the losses last year.
+The total result of investment activities before transfer of technical interest amounts to a profit of DKK 14.0m against a profit of DKK 19.0m in 2023.
+This year's lowered profit is mainly due to less unrealized bond gains compared to last year.

-The result from associated companies is generated by 20% shareholding in the small assistance entity EAH that in 2023 via write down gave a slight negative result impact.
+The result from associated companies is generated by 20% shareholding in the small assistance entity EAH that in 2023 via write down gave a slightly negative result impact.

-Income from investment properties amounts to DKK 5.7m against DKK 3.4m in 2022.
-The improved result is due to more rent income and less real-estate agent costs in 2023 compared to the previous year.
+Income from investment properties amounts to DKK 5.5m against DKK 5.7m in 2023.
+The lowered result is due to increased real estate tax in 2024 compared to the previous year.

-Interest income etc. for the year amounts to DKK 3.8m compared to DKK 3.4m in 2022.
-As in 2022, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
+Interest income etc. for the year amounts to DKK 3.2m compared to DKK 3.8m in 2023.
+As in 2023, our investment portfolio mainly consists of low-risk Danish and Swedish government bonds.
+The lowered portfolio leads to lowered result.

-ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates, etc. The company has had a net income in connection with realised and unrealised gains & losses of bonds, bondbased unit trusts and exchange rates of a total of DKK 10.3m against a loss of DKK 30.7m in 2022.
-The significant improvement compared to last year is mainly due to more stable SEK currency exchange rate and unrealized bond realized and gains compared to the 2022 losses in a volatile market impacted by the war in Ukraine and rising inflation.
+ERV Nordic is relatively sensitive to the development of the prices of bonds and exchange rates.
+The company has had a net income in connection with realised and unrealised gains & losses of bonds, bond-based unit trusts and exchange rates of a total of DKK 6.2m against a net income of DKK 10.3m in 2023.

-Interest expenses amount to DKK 0.0m in 2023 compared to DKK 0.1m in 2022.
+Interest expenses amount to DKK 0.2m in 2024 compared to DKK 0.0m in 2023.

-Administrative expenses related to investments amounts to DKK 0.7m compared to DKK 0.8m in 2022.
-These expenses are primarily triggered by the services delivered by Munich Re (Münchener Rückversicherungs-Gesellschaft

-Aktiengesellschaft) that is our appointed investment asset manager.
+Administrative expenses related to investments amounts to DKK 0.8m compared to DKK 0.7m in 2023.
+These expenses are primarily triggered by the services delivered by Munich Re that is our appointed investment asset manager.

-Interest on insurance provisions shows a negative impact of DKK 6.2m in 2023 compared to a cost of DKK 2.6m in 2022.
-The development is due to the increased interest rates.
+Interest on insurance provisions shows a negative impact of DKK 4.5m in 2024 compared to a cost of DKK 6.2m in 2023.
+The development is due to the decreased interest rates.